 Are you moving toward your treasures or away from them?

 Alfred Nobel was a Swedish chemist who made his fortune by inventing dynamite and other powerful explosives, which were bought by governments to produce weapons.
 When Nobel’s brother died, one newspaper accidentally printed Alfred’s obituary instead.
 He was described as a man who became rich from enabling people to kill each other in unprecedented quantities.
 Shaken from this assessment, Nobel resolved to use his fortune to reward accomplishments that benefited humanity, including what we now know as the Nobel Peace Prize.

-Nobel had a rare opportunity—to look at the assessment of his life at its end, but to still be alive and have opportunity to change that assessment.
-We live on earth, the land of second chances.
+Nobel had a rare opportunity—to look at the assessment of his life at its end, but to still be alive and have the opportunity to change that assessment.
+The same is true for us.
+Right now, we live on earth, the land of second chances.

 Let’s put ourselves in Nobel’s place.
-Let’s read our own obituary, not as written by uniformed or biased men, but as an onlooking angel might write it from heaven’s point of view.
+Let’s read our own obituary, not as written by uninformed or biased men, but as an onlooking angel might write it from Heaven’s point of view.
 Let’s look at it carefully.
-Then let’s use the rest of our lives to edit that obituary into what we really want it to be.
-To live each day with the knowledge that every moment we get closer to death, we get closer to our treasures rather than further from them.
+Then let’s use the rest of our lives to edit that obituary into what we really want it to be, and to live each day with the knowledge that every moment we get closer to death, we get closer to our treasures rather than further from them.